Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 After click on the 'Like' button you can see on the screen the filled icon and the like counter will give plus one to the previous amount.

 ![My picture](assets/images/after_like.jpg)

+If the user change Her/his/their mind she/he/they can withdraw the like and the counter will dicrease the amount of like with one.

 When user finished Her/his/their surfing in the blog leave the page with log out button.
 On the screen will appear the 'Sign out' button and after click on it She/he/they will leave the page.